Bayard (legend): Local

 The Bayard legend is also celebrated in other towns in Belgium — most notably in the Flemish city of Dendermonde, where a large ommegang is organized every ten years.
-In several parts of Dendermonde, located outside of the city walls, namely Appels, Donckstraat, Keur and Sint-Gillis, smaller editions of this ommegang are organized on an annual basis.
+In several parts of Dendermonde, located outside the city walls, namely Appels, Donckstraat, Keur and Sint-Gillis, smaller editions of this ommegang are organized on an annual basis.

 The rivalry between Dendermonde and Aalst, a city close by, has led to the construction of the Steed Balatum by the inhabitants of Aalst, as a parody on Bayard.